 Prescription Medications for Skincare

-There are many prescription products available to help improve the look of your skin.
-Many of the prescription products contain the same ingredients as those available over-the-counter, but are in higher dosage strengths.
-Examples of such products include products to slow the growth of, remove or lighten unwanted facial hair; products to grow hair in scalp areas lacking hair; and exfoliant products including certain alpha-hydroxy acid products.
+Many prescription products are available to help improve the look of your skin.
+Several of these contain the same ingredients as products available over-the-counter, but are in higher dosage strengths.
+Examples include those that slow the growth of, remove or lighten unwanted facial hair; products to grow hair in scalp areas lacking hair; and exfoliants that contain certain alpha-hydroxy acid products.

-If you have already tried certain over-the-counter treatments, make sure you let your dermatologist know this.
-In any case, he or she will work with you to determine those that best suit you.
+If you’ve already tried certain over-the-counter treatments, make sure you let your dermatologist know.
+He or she will work with you to determine those that best suit you.

-Before you visit your doctor, it might be beneficial to know a little bit about the different types of products available.
-We have listed some of the more common prescription drugs below.
+Before you visit your doctor, it may help you to know a little bit about the different types of products available.
+We’ve listed some of the more common prescription drugs below.
 This information should not replace the professional advice of a dermatologist.

 Tretinoin (Retin-A® and Renova®)